nzupp/blackjack_dqn/README.md

 In a practical casino setting, an agent would need to incorporate a betting strategy to overcome the house edge - betting more aggressively on favorable hands to compensate for the inherent disadvantage.
 However, this project focuses purely on learning optimal play decisions.

-Our success metric is achieving the theoretical optimal win rate of ~42% over a statistically significant number of games, demonstrating that our agent has learned the best possible strategy within the game's constraints.
+Therefore, an appropriate success metric is achieving the theoretical optimal win rate of ~42% over a statistically significant number of games, demonstrating that the agent has learned the best possible strategy within the game's constraints.